List of Symphyotrichum species: Classification of Symphyotrichum

 Subtribe Symphyotrichinae contains six genera.
 In addition to Symphyotrichum, these are Almutaster, Ampelaster, Canadanthus, Psilactis, and Sanrobertia, with Symphyotrichum being the largest at 98 species and thirteen named hybrids.
 The cladogram presented here for the subtribe is based on a combination of cytotaxonomic and morphologic data reported in multiple studies.
 Symphyotrichum is the type genus of the subtribe.

 Classification within Symphyotrichum

-Most of the species had been classified within the genus Aster until it was confirmed to be polyphyletic.
-The American asters were then separated based on morphological characteristics and phylogenetic studies.
-S. novae-angliae and S. turbinellum are monotypic within sections.
+Most of the species had been classified within the genus Aster until it was confirmed to be polyphyletic – as previously defined, the genus Aster contained groups of species with different most recent ancestors.
+The American asters were then separated into several genera based on morphological characteristics and phylogenetic studies.

+Within Symphyotrichum, S. novae-angliae and S. turbinellum are monotypic within sections.
 S. novae-angliae is classified in the subgenus Virgulus.
 In 1994, it was placed in section Grandiflori, subsection Polyligulae.
 In 2002, it was segregated within its own section Polyliguli.
 The list follows the 2002 circumscription of section Polyliguli for the species.
 S. turbinellum is classified in the subgenus Symphyotrichum.
 It has been placed within its own section Turbinelli.
 It was previously placed in section Symphyotrichum, subsection Turbinelli.
 The list follows the more recent circumscription of section Turbinelli for the species.